Praqma/kubernetes-ebook/outline.md

 * also talk about HA for controller nodes.
 * Include access control and Authentication/Authorization, etc.

+# Chapter 7: HA for Kubernetes Control Plane
+* Here we setup LVS/IPVS/Pacemaker to provide HA to Kubernetes.

-# Chapter 7: Kubernetes Worker nodes
+# Chapter 8: Kubernetes Worker nodes
 * Setup Kubernetes worker nodes.
 * Including docker
 * Setup networking (flannel or CIDR)
+* Setup remote access with Kubectl

-# Chapter 8: Verify various cluster components
+# Chapter 9: Verify various cluster components
 * short chapter.
 * Just verification of components.
 * What to expect in logs, etc.

-# Chapter 9: Working with Kubernetes
+# Chapter 10: Working with Kubernetes
 * Setting up a work computer to use kubectl and talk to kubernetes master.
 * Creating a simple nginx RC/Deployment
 * Scaling a Deployment